Harvinator/back-end-instructions/readme.txt

 6. **Settings** In the right sidebar, under "Settings > Back End Instructions", you'll find the settings page for the instructions defaults.

+	**Use a custom help tab?** This was somethign that was originally put into the plugin, and then removed later (when it was really easy - and made sense - to pop this stuff in the help tab).
+But it's been requested that the option be put back in, because apparently some of you all like to get rid of the help tabs :)  Check "Yes" for this option, and the custom Instructions tab will hold the instructions, instead of the WordPress Help Tab.

 	**Default Admin Level** This is the lowest user level you'd like to have access to create and edit Instructions.
 The lowest level you can choose is "Author" ("Contributor" and "Subscriber" are just asking for trouble, so they are not options.
 "Author" is pushing it, but I leave it there anyway, because I can see instances where that would be helpful.)
 This setting does not give permissions that the user level doesn't already have.
 For example, if you set the level to "Author", then the authors of your site can write, edit and publish instructions, but it doesn't give them any extra capabilities like activating plugins and such.

 	**Show in Front?** If you'd like to make your instructions visible on the front end, set this to "yes".
 If it's the first time you're doing this, you WILL need to redo your permalinks.
 (All you have to do is go to your permalinks settings and hit the "save changes" button.)
 If you swap this option back and forth, it may throw the system for a loop, so just try re-saving your permalinks again to see if that clears things up.